 As stated, this method is only useful if the camera is going to be stationary, such as for shooting timelapses or streaming.
 Speaking of which, if you’re interested in streaming with your Sony a6000, check out our guide.

-For convenience, here’s links (Amazon and B&H) for each of the products in the article.
+For convenience, here’s links (Amazon) for each of the products in the article.

 Confused about what to get?
 I’d personally suggest just picking up some spare batteries.
 Carrying a couple spares with you is the most simple, lightweight option.

 Disclaimer: Some links in this article may be affiliate links, which means I get a (very small) commission if you purchase things through my links.
 If you do, thank you for the support! <3